-While the movie has no particular sequence or order, it remains one fascinating slice-of-life and coming-of-age movie, with a special focus on Japanese food.
+While Little Forest has no particular sequence or order, it remains one fascinating slice-of-life and coming-of-age movie, with a special focus on Japanese food.

 Ichiko represents the modern Japanese woman – fiercely independent and capable, willing to adjust to both emotional and physical changes.
 Little Forest is both a spiritual and a culinary journey of a young woman who has come to appreciate nature, yet still trying to find herself and her place in the world.

 Hashimoto Ai has built her acting resume with memorable and award-winning roles, including Control Tower, The Kirishima Thing, Another, Confessions (her debut movie), and The World of Kanako.
 In Little Forest, she was – again – at her finest.
 As Ichiko, she conveys a variety of emotions as she ‘escapes’ the big city and seeks refuge from her provincial hometown up in the mountains.

 Director and writer Mori Junichi made his debut film in 2002 entitled Laundry.
 It won the Sundance/NHK International Filmmakers Award in 2000, one of four winners selected from approximately 3000 applicants.
 His attention to details is very apparent in the movie – showcasing the well-presented dishes, featuring the beauty of the location while his actors demonstrated mastery of their characters.